LestevMisha/FlexGridify/README.md

 - **sizeUnit** - The unit of measurement used for spacing and sizing within the grid.
 Can be either "em" or "px".
 - **breakpointSelector** - Specifies the element (by default "window") that should be used for responsive breakpoints.
 - **dragAndDropSelector** - Specifies the element (by default `flexGridify-item` which is "default") that should be used for drag event.
+Any `svg` tag target is not supported.

 ## Methods